Edwards-R/understanding_docs/understandings/understandings-system.md

 The Understandings System is designed in layers, with each layer holding a distinct set of responsibilities.
 This document will examine each layer in turn, then culminate in real-world examples which demonstrate various aspects of the Understandings System.
 Firstly though we must examine the idea of *systematic, widespread, confusion*.

 ## Systematic Widespread Confusion
 Every modification to an Interpretation involves a trade off between continuity of use and precision.
-Do you prefer stability and accept a certain level of inaccuracy, or does the desired level of accuracy require a change in interpretation?
+Do you prefer stability and accept a certain level of inaccuracy, or does the desired level of accuracy require a change in interpretation to separate distinct meanings?
 To answer this question, the idea of *systematic widespread confusion* was coined.
 When presented with an opportunity for a change which could be handled in multiple ways, ask the question *does this situation represent significant widespread confusion in the interpretation of data?*.
 This is a question that should be directed at the taxonomic experts for the relevant area, as only they are likely to be able to provide an answer.
 If the answer is *yes*, then the need for precision outweighs the need for stability.
 If the answer is *no*, then favour stability over precision.
 If the answer is *I don't know* then favour precision over stability.

 ## System Setup
 The first phase of the Understandings System is the setup phase.
 This phase is where the taxonomic, temporal, and spatial limits of the system are decided upon.